24 Elders in Revelation are not redeemed human beings. Here’s why…

 “And a new song was being sung in front of God’s throne and in front of the four living creatures and the elders.
 No one could learn that song, except the one hundred forty-four thousand who had been rescued from the earth.”Revelation 14:3

-The 24 elders cannot be part of the redeemed 144,000 as both were identified distinctively and that the 24 elders were already in heaven before anyone from the 144,000 was seen in heaven.
+The 24 elders cannot be part of the redeemed 144,000 as both were identified distinctively and that the 24 elders were already in heaven before anyone from the 144,000 arrived.

 The 24 Elders are distinctively apart from the redeemed great multitude